What Luvica is and what it is used for

 Driving and using machines

-Luvica contains sodium
+Act Louvika contains sodium

-Luvica contains less than 1 mmol sodium (23 mg) per dose, that is to say essentially
+Act Louvika contains less than 1 mmol sodium (23 mg) per dose, that is to say essentially

 ‘sodium-free’.

-How to take Luvica
+How to take Act Louvika

 Always take this medicine exactly as your doctor, pharmacist or nurse has told you.
 Check with your doctor, pharmacist or nurse if you are not sure.